Aacash-Srinath/Sentiment-Analysis-App/README.md

 - scrapeAmazon.py
 - sentimentRating.py
 - sentiment-app.py
+- requirements.txt

 ____

 #### 1. scrapeAmazon.py
-- Uses a the Selenium Library in Python to Web Scrape Reviews of Products from amazon.in
+- Uses the Selenium Library in Python to Web Scrape Reviews of Products from amazon.in
 - Products are Identified Using the ASIN Value (Amazon Serial Identification Number)
 - Scrapes All the Reviews of the Product (If Available) and Compiles it into a Dataframe
 - Returns the DataFrame